-Melocactus is a genus of especially aesthetically interesting cacti, distinguishable by their odd cephalium that protrudes from the top.
-The cephalium, a bristly collection of aureoles, is designed to produce flowers and fruit and grow up to 3 feet (90 cm) tall in some cases.
-Cephalia are red or white and form small pink flowers inside their mass, and their fruits are waxy and shaped like tubes.

-Because of their appearance, Melocactus are popular cacti in cultivation.
-They are native to places with high temperatures and cannot tolerate frost.
-In the wild, they grow in various parts of the Caribbean, South America (especially Brazil), and Mexico.
-Notably, Melocactus cacti only develop their distinctive look once they reach maturity.

-At the beginning of their lives, their appearance is typical of most cacti.
-They are globular and ribbed all over with aureoles.
-Plants develop the cephalium once they are fully developed, and once it begins growing, it will not stop until the plant itself dies.
-So they can be hard to identify before they have reached maturity.
-They can be a bit of a challenge due to some specificities in their care requirements.
-Melocactus are a better choice for experienced cactus growers.
-They are quite beautiful and extraordinary once fully grown.

-Light: Lots and lots of bright sunlight is necessary for Melocactus to thrive.

-Water: For cacti, they like fairly moist environments, so water regularly, especially during the growing season.
-Make sure not to let them sit in water to avoid rotting the roots.

-Updated copy | Melocactus is a genus of especially aesthetically interesting cacti distinguishable by their odd cephalium that protrudes from the top.
+Melocactus is a genus of especially aesthetically interesting cacti distinguishable by their odd cephalium that protrudes from the top.
 The cephalium (plural: cephalia), a bristly collection of aureoles, is designed to produce flowers and fruit and grow up to 3 feet (90 cm) tall in some cases.
 Cephalia are red or white and form small pink flowers inside their mass, and their fruits are waxy and shaped like tubes.

 Because of their appearance, Melocactus are popular cacti in cultivation.
 They are native to places with high temperatures and cannot tolerate frost.
 They grow in various parts of the Caribbean, South America (especially Brazil), and Mexico in the wild.
 Notably, Melocactus cacti only develop their distinctive look once they reach maturity.

 At the beginning of their lives, their appearance is typical of most cacti.
 They are globular and ribbed all over with aureoles.
 Plants develop the cephalium once they are fully developed, and once it begins growing, it will not stop until the plant itself dies.
 So they can be hard to identify before they have reached maturity.
 They can be a bit of a challenge due to some specificities in their care requirements.
 Melocactus are a better choice for experienced cactus growers.
 They are quite beautiful and extraordinary once fully grown.

 Light: Lots and lots of bright sunlight is necessary for Melocactus to thrive.

 Water: For cacti, they like fairly moist environments, so water regularly, especially during the growing season.
 Make sure not to let them sit in water to avoid rotting the roots.